 Genetically we may not have been dealt a great hand but..

 Our lifestyle, cultures and general ignorance of what good health entails further compounds this.
 What do most South Asians do for relaxation?
 Eat out, smoke shisha and play the occasional football once a week contrast that with other communities, rock climbing, running, hiking, mountain biking.

 Yes, I know I’m generalising but I’m speaking of the most common traits prevalent amongst the majority of that population.
 When I go out jogging, running or hiking even in a densely desi populated area I rarely see a brown face.
-But got to a kebab shop or shisha bar and it’s full of them
+But go to a kebab shop, dessert place or shisha bar and it’s full of them.

 Knowing that with my knowledge and experience I could change the outcome of our community from one where a disproportionate number in their early 30’s are being diagnosed with diabetes, suffering heart attacks and strokes in their 40’s and facing a future of medication, pain and suffering.